Online Course Expectations

 - I am willing to ask an instructor for help when I have trouble understanding a topic and need clarification.

-If you checked all the boxes, online courses might be a good option for you and your educational plan.
-If you determine you would be more successful in a course that meets in a fully face-to-face environment, please speak with your advisor about registering for those courses only.
+If you agreed with all the statements, online courses might be a good option for you and your educational plan.
+If you determine you would be more successful in a course that meets in a fully face-to-face environment, speak with your advisor about registering for those courses only.